 Advice on getting the colours right in your painted portraits

 When painting portraits, it can be tricky to consistently achieve the right skin, eye, lip and hair colour tones.
-The fact that colour names often differ from one manufacturer to the next, and that some oil colours are not available in acrylic at all — thereby needing to be mixed if you use the latter medium — increases the complexity involved in devising a definitive guide to achieving the right colours for painted portraits.
+The fact that colour names often differ from one manufacturer to the next, and that some oil colours are not available in acrylic at all — thereby needing to be mixed — increases the complexity involved in devising a definitive guide to achieving the right colours for painted portraits.

 Nonetheless, there are certain tips that you can follow to boost your chances of success.